OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 the querying.
 They provide the function `getData()` that performs an HTTP GET request, and returns back the data.
-What these examples do is takes that data, and displays them using graphs and tables so they can easily be put in a web page by anyone wanting to utlilize it.
+What these examples do is takes that data, and displays them using graphs and tables so they can easily be put in a web page by anyone wanting to utilize it.
 There are a few principal items to cover that this example uses or utilizes:

 **Chart.js Package** - This third party package is a pretty popular graphing